 Jo Del Mar

 I am passionate about working in the arts and giving young people opportunities that they might not otherwise experience.
 I have a back -ground in arts education, including teaching at New Hall School, lecturing at Middlesex University, running an Aboriginal arts collective in Australia, heading the education department at the Institute of Contemporary Arts and more recently at The Roche Court Educational Trust.
 Jo brings her understanding of education, of arts and of charity fundraising to Pewsey Vale School.
-As an active member of the local arts community I am really keen to help develop PVS’s reputation as a specialist school for the arts.

 I was brought up near Devizes and spent most of my working life in London.
 I am now back living in the Pewsey Vale.
 I spent my career as a lawyer, mostly advising on commercial law.
 I am keen to ensure that education brings out the best in all children and to assist the school in achieving this.